fightforthefuture/votebot-www/app/_states/nh.md

 * Provide your name, date of birth, and name at birth (if different)
 * Provide your New Hampshire address and your mailing address (if different)
 * (Optional) Provide your telephone number and email address
-* Take the form to your city or town clerk by Oct 29
+* Take the form to your city or town clerk at least 10 days before Election Day
 * Or register in person on Election Day at [your polling place](https://gttp.votinginfoproject.org)

 ## Registering by Mail